Hydroinformatics-UNESCO-IHE/HIPy/README.md

 Juan Chacon

-This toolbox is being initially developed within the EU-WP7 WeSenseIt project (http://wesenseit.com/)
+The core of this toolbox is being developed within the EU-WP7 WeSenseIt project (http://wesenseit.com/)